-- UROP Application Checklist (Form A in Appendices) Applicants will need to complete the form and obtain required signatures.
+- 1. Cover Page (Form A in Appendices): Applicants will need to complete the form and obtain the required signatures.
 Illegible forms will not be considered.
-Typewritten forms are strongly recommended.
-Be advised that you are required to consult with your financial aid office.
-An appointment may be necessary, so plan accordingly. - 2.
-Cover Page (Form B in Appendices): Applicants will need to complete the form and obtain the required signatures.
-Illegible forms will not be considered.
-Typewritten forms are strongly recommended. - 3.
+Type-written forms are strongly recommended. - 2.
 Applicant's Statement: Applicants should prepare a statement that answers the following questions: - a.
 What are your educational goals?
 What are your career goals? - b.
 How will participation in this program assist you in achieving your career goals? - c.
 What relevant courses have you completed? - d.
 Do you have any prior research or applicable work experience? - e.
 What research are you interested in conducting with your mentor?
 Be as specific as you can about the research questions and methodologies you propose to use to conduct the work, to include a research timeline.

 This statement must be written solely by the undergraduate applicant and is limited to a total length of two pages.
 Statements must be single-spaced with 1" margins, in 12-pt.
 Times New Roman font.
 Handwritten statements will not be accepted.
-Students seeking writing assistance should register for one of the UROP Application Writing Workshops, referenced on page 5.
+Students seeking writing assistance should register for one of the UROP Application Writing Workshops, referenced on page 4.

-- 4. Scanned transcripts or downloaded "unofficial" pdf transcripts from your college website: Transcripts of all college courses completed must be submitted, including a list of courses in which applicant is currently enrolled. - 5.
-Biographical Sketch or CV (Forms C and D in Appendices): Submit one for the student applicant and one for the mentor; limited to two pages per person. - 6.
+- 1. Scanned transcripts or downloaded "unofficial" pdf transcripts from your college website: Transcripts of all college courses completed must be submitted, including a list of courses currently enrolled in for Fall 2015.
+Student GPA must be at least a 3.0 as of the most recent transcript to be eligible. - 2.
+Biographical Sketch or CV (Forms C and D in Appendices): Submit one for the student applicant and one for the mentor; limited to two pages per person. - 3.
 Endorsement Letter(s): Each mentor must write a nomination letter in support of his/her student's application and commit to serve as a mentor.
 It is very important that the letter describe the objectives/hypotheses and timeline for the student's proposed research project and be customized to highlight student's abilities and strengths for a successful research experience.
-Mentor letters for students with GPA below 3.0 should also specifically describe the student's readiness for a research experience.
 Each proposed mentor must "sign-off" on the proposal, noting approval and affirming that they have read the student's proposal and pledge to mentor the student throughout the project period.

-F. Proposal Preparation Instructions for Upper Division students (60 or more semester credits completed)
+F. Proposal Preparation Instructions for upper division students (60 or more semester credits completed)

 Each proposal must be submitted as a single pdf document.
-If an applicant does not receive confirmation that their proposal was received, s/he should contact Robin Gonzales, (robin_gonzales@nshe.nevada.edu to verify receipt of the proposal by the NSHE Sponsored Programs Office.
+If an applicant does not receive confirmation that their proposal was received, s/he should contact Michele Casella (michele\casella@nshe.nevada.edu) to verify receipt of the proposal by the NSHE Sponsored Programs Office.
 To further understand the UROP application process, refer to "The Application Process: Who does what?"
-(Form C in Appendices)
+(Form B in Appendices)